Gigaspaces/xap-docs/site/content/xap/12.3/overview/product-architecture.markdown

 - High Availability: Built-in hot backup and self-healing capabilities for zero downtime
 - Consistency: Maintain data integrity with 100% transactional data handling

 As an application platform, GigaSpaces XAP provides integrated, memory-based runtime capabilities.
-The core of these capabilities is backed by the space technology.
+The core of these capabilities is backed by the Space technology.

 The core middleware capabilities are:

 ## In-Memory Data Grid